 What happens at Tech Trek doesn’t stay at camp.
 Girls take home skills, confidence and inspiration that fuels a lifelong interest in STEM fields.
 Teachers and volunteers make amazing memories and ongoing mentoring relationships with the campers.
 Read about the expansion from 30 to 60 girls, as reported by the Ocean City Sentinel and the Press of Atlantic City, and about the 62 girls who attended our 2017 camp in the Press of Atlantic City.
+COVID-19 may have temporarily paused our camp, but 2022 brought us all back together again!
+New campers enjoyed our 2023 Tech Trek, too!

 AAUW’s Tech Trek program at Stockton enjoys the natural beauty of nearly 2,000 acres of Pinelands National Reserve land, with lakes, forests, and state-of-the-art science facilities, all within walking distance of the university dorms where campers stay.